Jack Murchie: 2021-2022

 Murchie eventually re-signed with the New Zealand Warriors until the end of the 2022 NRL season due to the successful run they had from late 2021 into 2022.
 Murchie made a total of 14 appearances for the New Zealand club in 2022 as they finished 15th on the table.
 On 6 September 2022, it was announced that Murchie had been released by the New Zealand side.

 On 7 October 2022, Murchie signed with the Parramatta Eels on a two-year deal until the end of 2024.

 2023

 Murchie made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

+Murchie only made five appearances for Parramatta throughout the season as he struggled to break into the first grade side.
+On 29 August, Murchie signed a three-year deal to join English side Huddersfield starting in 2024.

+2024

+Murchie played in 11 games scoring 3 tries with Huddersfield in the 2024 Super League season as they finished 9th on the table.

+2025

+On 18 June 2025 it was reported that Murchie had left Huddersfield to allow him to return to Australia, and thus free-up an overseas slot.